-Modern Materials are materials that have been developed recently Material Key info Examples Corn- starch Polymers These are plant-based polymers that are a replacement for plastics that are biodegradable but cannot be recycled.
+Material Key info Examples Corn- starch Polymers These are plant-based polymers that are a replacement for plastics that are biodegradable but cannot be recycled.
 Plastic bottles, tubs, food containers, etc Flexible MDF Made in the same way as normal MDF but with grooves cut into the surface so it is flexible.
 Flexiply is the same but for Plywood.
 These can easily be shaped into curves Modern furniture, interior walls and room dividers Titanium High strength to weight ratio.
 Doesn't corrode or rust.
 Suitable for medical use as its hypo-allergneic Prosthetics, medical applications, sports cars, etc Kevlar A woven polymer with a high strength to weight ratio.
 Bullet-proof vests, tyres, helmets, etc

-Smart Materials are materials that change and react to the stimuli Key info Material Examples Thermochro Change colour in reaction to Kettles, baby mic heat bottles, etc Pigments Colour changing Change colour in reaction to Photochromi glasses, windows, light c Pigments etc Shape Returns to its original shape, in Braces and glasses Memory reaction to heat Alloy Granules that once exposed to hot water, become a modelling Modelling and Polymorph material (like a dough or clay) repairs
+Material Key info Examples Thermochro mic Pigments Change colour in reaction to heat Kettles, baby bottles, etc Photochromi c Pigments Change colour in reaction to light Colour changing glasses, windows, etc Shape Memory Alloy Returns to its original shape, in reaction to heat Braces and glasses Polymorph Granules that once exposed to hot water, become a modelling material (like a dough or clay) Modelling and repairs

 Papers and Boards come from trees.
-The Stock forms for papers are: rolls, sheets, A4, A3, etc Material Key info Uses/ Examples Cartridge Paper Thick white paper, completely opaque and more expensive than photocopy paper Sketching, ink drawi Sketching, ink drawings Layout Paper Light, semi-translucent, good for blending inks and artist markers Sketching, drawing some tracing Sketching, drawing and some tracing Corrugated Strong but light.
+The Stock forms for papers are: rolls, sheets, A4, A3, etc Material Key info Uses/ Examples Cartridge Paper Thick white paper, completely opaque and more expensive than photocopy paper Sketching, ink drawings Layout Paper Light, semi-translucent, good for blending inks and artist markers Sketching, drawing and some tracing Corrugated Cardboard Strong but light.
 Rigid triangles of card sandwiched between a top and bottom layer.
 Outer packaging, food packaging Duplex Board Light card with white outside layers.
 Waxy coating can be added Cheap packaging.
 If waxy coating is applied, can be used for food Foil-lined Board White card coated with a thin aluminium layer.
 Foil is great for insulation and water resistance Takeaway containers Solid White Board High-quality white card with a smooth finish.
 Stiff and holds colours well Greetings cards, packaging and advertising